 Example

-A collection named accounts
+A collection named accounts contains the following documents:

 db.accounts.insertMany( [ { _id: 1, interestRate: .08, presentValue: 10000 }, { _id: 2, interestRate: .0825, presentValue: 250000 }, { _id: 3, interestRate: .0425, presentValue: 1000 } ] )